-Host of the 2010 Olympics, Whistler Village is the world-famous ski resort that includes Whistler and Blackcomb mountains just two hours north of Vancouver.
+Host of the 2010 Olympics, Whistler is the world-famous ski resort that includes Whistler and Blackcomb mountains just two hours from Vancouver.

 Whistler-Blackcomb is the Lower Mainland’s biggest and best ski hill and the Village of Whistler is beautiful year round with its shops, restaurants and cafes.

 The Village of Whistler is absolutely worth a visit, even if you don’t ski, and the drive along the Sea to Sky Highway to get there is breathtaking in good weather, when clouds aren’t hiding the views, and there is lots to see along the way.

 Click Village of Whistler for more information on the town.

 Whistler-Blackcomb is the Lower Mainland’s ultimate ski hill, and one of the best in the world.
 Host to many of the events at the Vancouver 2010 Olympics, the resort has something for everyone.

 In the winter it’s a winter sport enthusiast’s paradise, and in the summer it’s a mecca for hard-core mountain bikers and outdoor enthusiasts from around the globe.